Contractible subshifts: Periodic asymptotic dimension, almost unions, and dense periodic points

-For each $R$-component, we again pick a pattern, only depending on the shape of the component, and the nearby contents of the partial configuration we have from the $0$th step.
+For each such $r$-component, we again pick a pattern, only depending on the shape of the component, and the nearby contents of the partial configuration (i.e.\ pattern) we have from the $0$th step.
 This gives a periodic configuration, which is locally valid.
-As in the previous step, we shrink it by $R$, to get something globally valid, and continue by induction.
+As in the previous step, we shrink it by $r$, to get something globally valid, and continue by induction.

-In the next step, we will have a locally valid pattern on $C_2 B_{Rd} \cup C_1 B_{R(d-1)} \cup C_0 B_{R(d-2)}$ followed by a globally valid pattern on $C_2 B_{R(d-1)} \cup C_1 B_{R(d-2)} \cup C_0 B_{R(d-3)}$, and so on.
+In the next step, we will have a locally valid pattern on $C_2 B_{rd} \cup C_1 B_{r(d-1)} \cup C_0 B_{r(d-2)}$ followed by a globally valid pattern on $C_2 B_{r(d-1)} \cup C_1 B_{r(d-2)} \cup C_0 B_{r(d-3)}$, and so on.

-Finally after the $d$th step (or $2d+1$ if we count the steps where the configuration is only locally valid) we have a periodic configuration defined on all of $\bigcup_c C_c$ and which is periodic, because the configuration stays periodic at all times.
+Finally after the $d$th step (or $2d+1$ if we count the steps where the configuration is only locally valid) we have a periodic configuration defined on all of $\bigcup_c C_c$ and which is $K$-periodic, because the configuration stays $K$-periodic at all times. \end{proof}

-This gives one periodic point, and picking patterns $P$ suitably we get a dense set of them.
-Alternatively, we can simply observe that an FEP subshift is strongly irreducible, and a strongly irreducible SFT with a periodic point has dense periodic points \cite{CeCo12a} on any residually finite group. \end{proof}